edbarbera/gitle-nock/README.md

 | 🔵 Blue  | Saved, but not in sync with online     |
 | ⚪️ Grey  | No project selected, or not a git repo |

-Footer icons, left to right: open in VS Code, switch project, refresh, settings, quit.
+Footer icons, left to right: open in VS Code, switch project, go back / undo, refresh, settings, quit.

 ### Settings